-New fieldwork (2011-2015) and radiocarbon dating instead revealed a consistent chronological gap and that the physical overlap between the two was artificially caused by the extensive leveling work that was done to establish the sanctuary at the beginning of the current era.
+However, recent fieldwork conducted between 2011 and 2015, along with radiocarbon dating, unveiled a consistent chronological gap.
+This gap revealed that the apparent physical overlap between the cemetery and the monastery was artificially created during the extensive leveling work carried out to establish the sanctuary at the beginning of the current era.

 Saidu Sharif Stupa Location